ehmicky/merge-error-cause/README.md

 ```

 If the parent error type is `Error` or `AggregateError`, the child type is used
 instead.
-This allows wrapping error message or properties while keeping the
+This allows wrapping the error message or properties while keeping its
 type.

 ```js